 Did you know a recent Kelton Research study revealed that people with beautiful, bright smiles are considered more attractive and successful?
-It’s true.
 A gorgeous smile can boost confidence.
 Often, our teeth become damaged due to tooth decay or injury.
-When this happens, people can become self-conscious regarding the imperfections in their smile.
+When this happens, people can become self conscious regarding the imperfections in their smile.
 Thankfully, a dental procedure exists for repairing damaged teeth.
-In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains how porcelain crowns provide long lasting and esthetically pleasing smile repair.
+Dr. James Fondriest, explains how to provide the best porcelain crowns in Chicago and a long lasting and esthetically pleasing smile repair.

 How Do I Know If I Need a Crown?

 Many people don’t know that tooth enamel is the hardest substance in the human body.
 Despite this, our teeth can sometimes become cracked or chipped.
 When the enamel is damaged, bacteria can reach the sensitive layers of dentin beneath the surface.
 Soon, tooth decay begins, which further damages our teeth.
-Dr. Fondriest may recommend a crown to repair the damage and protect your tooth from infection or decay.
-If you experience sensitive teeth, constant toothaches, or pain when biting down, you may have a cracked or broken tooth that requires a crown.
+Dr. Fondriest may recommend a crown to repair the damage and protect your tooth from decay or a root canal.
+Sensitive teeth, constant toothaches, or pain when biting down are other reasons to do a crown.

 For patients interested in porcelain crowns, the first step is to schedule a cosmetic consultation with Dr. Fondriest.
 During your consultation, Dr. Fondriest will sit down with you to discuss your smile goals and perform a thorough oral examination.
 Afterward, Dr. Fondriest will decide if porcelain crowns provide the best means of smile restoration.
 Dr. Fondriest believes in artistic smile design.
-In addition to examining your teeth, Dr. Fondriest will assess your facial structure to ensure quality repair.
-This typically involves photographing your facial asymmetries, your lip drape and movement patterns when you talk, along with how your teeth are displayed when speaking.
+In addition to examining your teeth, Dr. Fondriest will assess your facial structure and symmetry.
+This typically involves photographing you.
+He pays special attention to your lip drape and movement patterns when you talk.
+How your teeth are displayed when speaking influences our treatment suggestions.
 Artistic smile design enables Dr. Fondriest to offer dental care that reflects your personality.

 After your examination, Dr. Fondriest will prepare the surface of your tooth.
 Then, he will take an impression of your surrounding teeth.
-The impression will be sent to an expert ceramist.
-Using the impression, the ceramist will craft your custom-made crowns following Dr. Fondriest’s exact specifications.
-Once your crowns are complete, Dr. Fondriest will check the fit to of your new crowns.
-Finally, Dr. Fondriest will place your custom-made porcelain crown using a powerful bonding agent.
-When you step out of Lake Forest Dental Arts, you will have beautiful new dental restorations, the best porcelain crowns that can be made.
+The impression will be sent to an expert ceramist and a temporary crown will be made.
+Using the impression, the ceramist will craft your custom made crowns following Dr. Fondriest’s exact specifications.
+Once your permanent crowns are complete, Dr. Fondriest will check the fit to of your new crowns.
+Finally, Dr. Fondriest will place your custom made caps using a powerful bonding agent.
+When finished, you will have beautiful new dental restorations, the best porcelain crowns that can be made.

-Patients should care for their crowns just as they would their natural teeth.
+Patients should care for a crown just as they would their natural tooth.
 Always brush twice a day, and floss once.
-Rinse your mouth with antibacterial mouthwash.
+Rinse your mouth with antibacterial mouth rinse.
 These steps help protect both your natural teeth and your new crown by cleansing your mouth of harmful bacteria and food particles.
-Always attend your six-month checkups.
-Dr. Fondriest can check the status of your restorations, and watch for any signs of serious dental issues such as tooth decay and gum disease.
+Always attend your six month checkups.
+Dr. Fondriest can check for any signs of serious dental issues such as tooth decay and gum disease.
 Early detection allows Dr. Fondriest to prescribe the necessary treatment to help patients avoid costly and invasive procedures in the future.

-Do you require dental restoration?
-Interested in our innovative and natural looking porcelain crowns?
-Talk to Dr. Fondriest today!
+There are many types of dental crowns.
+Interested in our innovative and natural looking crowns?
 We offer patients the latest in innovative restorative and cosmetic dental procedures.
-Call us for a second opinion at 847-234-0517.
+We are available for a second opinion at 847-234-0517.